hammingweight/gangplank/examples/README.md

 f8cccd7201da   prom/prometheus     "/bin/prometheus --c…"   11 seconds ago   Up 11 seconds             prometheus
 ```

-Running the alertmanager is not strictly necessary to demonstrate Gangplank.

 Running `curl http://127.0.0.1:9090/metrics`, `curl http://127.0.0.1:9091/metrics` and `curl http://127.0.0.1:9093/metrics` should return the metrics
 exposed by the server, the gateway and the alertmanager.